jeffyzxc/dusk-ui-kit/packages/atoms/list/readme.stories.md

 # ⚛️ List

-Cards are multi-purpose components, used to contain isolated content.
+Lists are used to group together related pieces of information so they are clearly associated with each other and easy to read.

 ## Types